anthonymashford/ANF/PoC/ANF-PoC.md

 ### Subnet:
 - A subnet within the VNet delegated to the Azure NetApp Files service.

+### Authentication (Active Directory):
+- The creation of SMB volumes requires an Active Directory (AD) domain or Azure Active Directory Domain Services.
+- Ideally a domain controller in the same region as the Azure NetApp Files volumes.
+This can be an existing domain controller or a new one created for the PoC.
+- The domain controller must be accessible from the Azure NetApp Files subnet.

 ### Azure NetApp Files Account(s):
 - An Azure NetApp Files account in your Azure subscription.
 This account will serve as the logical container for your Azure NetApp Files resources.